prathikkv/BioIntel/README.md

 # 🧬 BioIntel.AI

-**AI-powered bioinformatics platform for gene expression analysis and literature summarization**
+**FREE AI-powered bioinformatics platform for gene expression analysis and literature summarization**

-BioIntel.AI is a comprehensive platform that combines advanced bioinformatics analysis with AI-powered literature mining to provide researchers with powerful tools for gene expression analysis, biomarker discovery, and scientific literature summarization.
+BioIntel.AI is a comprehensive, completely **FREE** platform that combines advanced bioinformatics analysis with AI-powered literature mining.
+Built with free alternatives to expensive AI APIs, it provides researchers with powerful tools for gene expression analysis, biomarker discovery, and scientific literature summarization at zero cost.

-## ✨ Features
+## ✨ Features (100% FREE)

 ### 🔬 Gene Expression Analysis
 - **Data Upload & Validation**: Support for CSV, Excel, and other common formats